-One of such five largest customers is Sharp Corporation, which is a connected person of the Company pursuant to the Listing Rules as it is an associate of Hon Hai, the ultimate controlling Shareholder.
+One of such five largest customers is Sharp Corporation, which is a connected person of the Company pursuant to the Listing Rules as it is an associate of Hon Hai, the ultimate controlling shareholder of the Company.
 The revenue derived from the sales of goods and rendering of services by the Group to Sharp Corporation accounted for approximately 8.5% of the Group's total revenue from the sales of goods and rendering of services for the current period.